Guidance for GPs in England on getting your pension record up to date

 1. Request information about your pension from NHS Pensions

-We have produced a template letter for members detailing the documentation we suggest you request from NHS Pensions as a first step.
+We have produced two template emails for members detailing the documentation we suggest you request from NHS Pensions as a first step.
 This information will help you to identify any missing years in your PCSE records.

 If the information provided to you by NHS Pensions shows there are missing practitioner years, we suggest that you raise this as a complaint to PCSE and we have produced a template letter to aid you.
 If any missing years relate to service which is pensionable under the “officer” section of pension scheme, then this will need to be taken up with NHS Business Services Authority (NHS BSA).